russHyde/mast-shiny/README.md

 - then "r-shiny" (1.6.0) was installed
 - all packages mentioned in the preface of "Mastering Shiny" were added as needed
-    - (used the most recent version of each package, rather than the book's chosen versions)
+    - (used the most recent version of each package that was on conda-forge, rather than the book's chosen versions)
     - note 'thematic' is not available on conda-forge
     - added a 'r-thematic' build for R-4.0.3 to my anaconda account
     - many conflicts found (eg, r-xml2 and r-tidyverse conflict when installing en masse, hence installed as needed)
     - installed individual tidyverse packages (rather than tidyverse)
-    - first part of the book only needs shiny, ggplot2, dplyr, vroom
+    - first part of the book only needs:
+        - dplyr, ggplot2, lubridate, reactable, shiny, vroom,

 `rstudio` is installed outside conda, so it can be used by all conda envs